Astig-1982/Solid-Properties-Project/README.md

 ## Bugs

 During the development of the website, the following bugs have been detected:

+* **Login bug** related to the shopping cart tables display - this bug has been documentated [here](https://github.com/Astig-1982/Solid-Properties-Project/blob/master/TESTING.md#known-bug-related-to-shopping-cart-tables-and-login-feature).

 * **Shopping cart tables** bug - this bug has been documentated [here](https://github.com/Astig-1982/Solid-Properties-Project/blob/master/TESTING.md#detailed-shopping-cart-tables).